If you can’t find what you’re looking for, please get in touch.

 The ratio between the current share price and the company’s average dividend per share over the past 10 years.
 This is used in the Rank calculation.

 Growth Rate.
-This is used in the Rank calculation.
-It is the average growth of revenues, earnings and dividends where growth in each is measured as the annualised growth of a 3-year rolling average over the past 7 years.
+The average growth across revenues, capital employed and dividends where growth in each is measured as the annualised growth of a 3-year rolling average over the past 7 years.
+For financial companies (banks and insurers), growth is measured across total assets, shareholder equity and dividends.

-The ratio between a company’s total borrowings (total interest bearing debt) and its Current Earnings Power (CEP).
-It provides a rough guide to a company’s ability to carry its debts in good times and bad.
+The ratio between a company’s total borrowings (total interest bearing debt) and its ten-year average post-tax profit.
 For:

 - Banks – The Debt Ratio is not applicable to banks and is shown as minus one in the table.